Jacob Blake police shooting: Black man shot in front of 3 sons after he broke up fight, family says

 WARNING DISTURBING VIDEO | Kenosha police shooting caught on camera

-Blake's family said he is now being treated at a Milwaukee hospital, where he is in stable condition.
+Blake's family said he is now being treated at a Milwaukee hospital, where he is in serious, but stable condition.
 His children were inside the car at the time of the shooting.

 "Livid wouldn't describe how I feel right now," Justin Blake said.
 "It's crazy and to traumatize some children that were in the vehicle-this is beyond repair," he said.